 This Saturday was different from my usually volunteering at the R&B Organics farm.
 Today I awoke at 4am to drive with Dan to a farmer’s market in Oveido.
-I’m an early riser, but this was a good two hours earlier than I am get up for helping out at the farm.
+I’m an early riser, but this was a good two hours earlier than I usually get up for helping out at the farm.

 Farmer’s markets are no stranger to me.
 I enjoy the fresh produce and raw honeys the best.
 But setting up the produce display and selling was completely new to me.

-The day was a beautiful and mild as we sold our vegetables under a large oak tree.
+The day was beautiful and mild as we sold our vegetables under a large oak tree.
 The Oveido farmer’s market was a welcome brake from the hard work of working on the farm.